configbd/abdurrahmanbinliakot/README.md

-- 👋 Hi, I’m @abdurrahmanbinliakot
+- 👋 Hi, I’m @abdurrahimbinliakot
 - 👀 I’m interested in python
 - 🌱 I’m currently learning Django and React
 - 💞️ I’m looking to collaborate on ...